Kira Yamato: Critical response

 Reviewers have also commented on Kira's role in the sequel Gundam SEED Destiny.
 Initial reviews mentioned his lack of appearances during the first episodes and whether the new characters could be as appealing as him.
 He was expected to return in the series to fight the new lead character Shinn Asuka.
 While writing an article for later episodes, Liversidge found Kira's actions more appealing than Shinn's, and was looking forward to them.
 DVDTalk.com shared similar feelings and stated Kira's return to the battlefield appears to be a theme "key players from the previous series are forced into positions they aren't happy with" something he felt was the focus of Kira's group.
 Luis Cruz from Mania Entertainment found that Kira's character expansion developed depth, pointing to one of Kira's discussions with Athrun about the relation between people's dreams and conflicts.
 HobbyConsolas praised Kira's characterization and his relationship with Lacus as an appealing couple due to their mutual caring in SEED Destiny as well their actions in the plot.
 Despite finding flaws within the narrative, Mania liked how Kira is forced to drop his pacifist methods on Stella leading to her death resulting into an appealing conflict between him and Shinn who wants to avenge her.
 Anime News Network writer Carl Kimlinger said that in the series' OVA finale, Kira was highly developed.
 Matt Hill's English-language performance in the OVA was criticized in comparison with other voice actors from the series who were praised.
+Kimlinger said Kira had "grown into a martial leader of Buddha-like calm and compassion", and that the last OVA allows viewers to enjoy his actions.
+On the other hand, Manga News claimed that because of Kira comes across as a messiah figure with too much strength in Destiny that several viewers of the series were annoyed by such portrayal.